 OK, I don’t think there is any danger of people thinking I was in Roman Holiday or even that the video is real.
 But I have seen people talk about how these kinds of “deep fake” videos are going to allow people to fool biometric identification systems.

 That is just not the case.
-It’s interesting to me because I think biometric technology has been badly misrepresented in the media, and the end result is that we are scared of things we should not be scared of and we are ignoring some things that should be concerning.
+These videos will fool people, but not computers because human vision and computer vision are very different things.
+Human vision is an amazing complex process.
+Machine vision is still a fairly brute force approach party trick.
+It’s interesting to me because I think biometric technology has been badly misrepresented in the media, and the end result is that we are scared of things that aren’t that scary and we are ignoring some things that should be concerning.
 Facial recognition technology, when used in a voluntary and opt-in way, is a tremendously useful technology.
-It’s beginning to be deployed commercially in more and more areas and that trend is going to continue.
-There are a whole categories of technology that can be used for mass surveillance – tracking you without your knowledge or consent.
-That is what we need to be concerned about and the specific technology used to do it isn’t important.
-All mass surveillance should be concerning to a free society.
+It’s starting to be deployed at more airports and it’s going to soon be used by TSA to replace the human face recognition the TSA agent does when he looks at you and then your official ID photo at the airport.
+Those are both great use cases that will save time and keep people healthy.